tsolakisgeo/DHAW2023/_syllabus/4-python_txt.md

 ---

 ## Assignment due:
-- Upload the Jupyter Notebook with the exercises to the directory `<username>/CLCV22123/4` on GitHub and paste its URL to the respective Weekly assignemt page on Canvas.
+- Upload the Jupyter Notebook with the exercises to the directory `<username>/CLCV22123/4` on GitHub and paste its URL to the respective Weekly assignmentpage on Canvas.

 ## Readings